geoserver/geoserver/doc/en/user/source/styling/sld-reference/pointsymbolizer.rst

 Mark
 ^^^^

-**Marks** are predefined vector shapes whose fill and stroke are defined explicitly in the SLD.
+**Marks** are predefined vector shapes identified by a well-known name.
+Their fill and stroke can be defined explicitly in the SLD.
 For GeoServer extensions for specifying mark symbols, see :ref:`pointsymbols`.

 The ``<Mark>`` element has the sub-elements: